dxps/fullstack-rust-axum-dioxus-rwa/frontend/readme.md

 ## Project Structure

 ```
-.project
+public         # save the assets you want include and refer in the project.
-- public         # save the assets you want include and refer in the project.
+src            # put your code
-- src            # put your code
+ ╰──
-- - comps        # where custom components are defined
+ ╰── comps      # where custom components are defined
-- - pages        # where "pages" (or views, considering SPA terminology)
+ ╰── pages      # where "pages" (or views, considering SPA terminology)
-- - utils        # save some public function
+ ╰── utils      # save some public function (tbd)
 ```